viamrobotics/docs/docs/getting-started/installation.md

 ## Installing viam-server

 Once your Raspberry Pi is plugged in and turned on, wait a minute or so and then attempt to access your pi from your terminal emulator.

-Launch your terminal and run this command; the text in <> should be replaced (including the < and > symbols themselves) with the user and host names you configured above:
+Launch your terminal and run this command; the text in <> should be replaced (including the < and > symbols themselves) with the user and host names you configured above.

 ```bash
 ssh <username>@<hostname>.local
 ```
+Example: if your username is 'Hazal' and your hostname is 'pi': then it should be `ssh hazal@pi.local`

 If you are prompted “Are you sure you want to continue connecting?”, type “yes” and hit enter.
 Then, enter your password.
 You should be greeted by a login message and a command prompt (`$USERNAME@$HOSTNAME:~ $`).
 Now that you are on the Pi, download the latest viam-server AppImage package: